learn-co-curriculum/dsc-implementing-recommender-systems/README.md

 ```

-    Number of users:  58763
+    Number of users:  58766

     Number of items:  140

 There are clearly way more users than items!
 We'll take that into account when inputting the specifications to our similarity metrics.
+Because we have fewer items than users, it will be more efficient to calculate item-item similarity rather than user-user similarity.

 ```python